quicwg/base-drafts/draft-ietf-quic-qpack.md

-Knowledge that a header block with references to the dynamic table has been processed permits the encoder to evict entries to which no unacknowledged references remain, regardless of whether those references were potentially blocking (see {{blocked-insertion}}).
+Knowledge that a header block with references to the dynamic table has been processed permits the encoder to evict entries to which no unacknowledged references remain; see {{blocked-insertion}}.
 When a stream is reset or abandoned, the indication that these header blocks will never be processed serves a similar function; see {{stream-cancellation}}.

 The decoder chooses when to emit Insert Count Increment instructions (see
 {{insert-count-increment}}).
 Emitting an instruction after adding each new